vinnie95/ML_Classification_Models_Comparision/README.md

 ## 🔍 Key Findings

-- **XGBoost** achieved the highest accuracy (99%) and is recommended for production use
+- **Logistic Regression** achieved the highest accuracy (95.17%) and is recommended for production use
+- **Linear separability** in the feature space makes simple models more effective than complex ensembles
 - **RAM** and **battery_power** were identified as the most important features
-- All models performed well on this balanced dataset
-- Ensemble methods significantly outperformed individual classifiers
+- **KNN** performed poorly (49.58%) due to curse of dimensionality with 20 features
+- The dataset exhibits strong linear patterns after proper feature scaling

 ---